Pay Per Token

 This means Claude Code can’t connect to the Venice proxy.

 - Check the proxy is running.
-Look at the Terminal window — it should show
+See the troubleshooting step above.

-cd nanoclaw-venicefirst. - Start fresh: Close all terminals and restart both the proxy and Claude Code.
+cd nanoclaw-venicefirst. - Start fresh: Close all terminals and run:

 Model errors ('model does not exist')